 President Obama's Message on the Nigerian Elections

-On March 28, Nigerians will go to the polls to elect their next President.
+On March 28, Nigerians went to the polls to elect their next President.
 President Obama released a message to the Nigerian people to highlight the opportunity that the upcoming election presents for all Nigerians to stand together in rejecting violence and extremism and instead show their support for a more peaceful, secure, and prosperous future.
-More»
+More» Presidential Statement»